duckietown/book-devmanual-software/src/beginner/code-fu/ros-node.md

 ## Node initialization

-There are a lot of the details regarding the initialization of the node so let's take a look at an example structure of the `__init__` method of our sample node.
+There are a lot of details regarding the initialization of the node so let's take a look at an example structure of the `__init__` method of our sample node.

 ```python